 Enjoy getting to see these amazing competitors and champions up close, but wait to be invited by the owner to touch or pet livestock.
 There are other opportunities around the fairgrounds to interact more closely with these animals.

 Want to see nearly all the animal species at the fair in one convenient location?
-Head to Animal Town in the MHS Family Fun Park.
-Representatives from most of the fair’s livestock residents are on display daily in this shady outdoor exhibit.
-Interpretive signs guide visitors as they learn more about the animals themselves, as well as their significance to agriculture in Indiana.
+Head to Momma Town in the Mac Reynolds Barn on the northeast side of the fairgrounds, near the Pioneer Village.
+Representatives from most of the fair’s livestock residents are on display daily.
+Best of all, this is where you’ll find all the brand-new baby animals of the fair, along with their mommas!

-Each day at 1, 3, 5, and 7 pm, you can listen in on a Let’s Talk Livestock chat in Animal Town.
-Come prepared with all your questions and get the scoop on these adorable and fascinating Indiana farm animals.
+Each day at 1 pm, you can listen in on an Animal Birthing chat in Momma Town.
+Come prepared with all your questions and get the scoop on some adorable and fascinating Indiana farm animals.

 Most Interactive: FFA Children’s Barnyard